Optimal Control of thermally noisy quantum gates in a multilevel system: Introduction

-A key focus of this study is the suppression of Markovian thermal noise, characterized by rapid, memoryless interactions between the system and its environment.
+A key focus of this study is the suppression of Markovian thermal noise, characterized by rapid memoryless interactions between the system and its environment.
 This form of noise is particularly relevant for modern quantum devices, which operate at cryogenic temperatures and are susceptible to relaxation into thermal equilibrium.
-In our previous work \cite{aroch2024mitigating}, we analyzed dephasing noise arising from imperfect control fields and demonstrated a significant improvement in gate fidelity through targeted control.
+Such conditions exist in superconducting-based devices \cite{devoret2004superconducting}, but also for laser-cooled ion- or atomic-based systems \cite{kielpinski2002architecture,saffman2016quantum}.
+The first challenge of the study is to construct high-quality dynamical simulations of quantum channels in thermal environments.

-To explicitly address time-dependent thermal noise, we use a thermodynamically consistent master equation that accurately captures the interaction between coherent dynamics and dissipative processes.
-Crucially, our formalism accounts for control-dependent dissipation—a phenomenon in which the external control field \( \varepsilon(t) \) alters not only the system's unitary evolution but also its coupling to the environment by modifying the system’s instantaneous eigenstates and transition rates \cite{Dann2021quantumthermo, dann2022non}.
-This method provides additional degrees of control freedom, enabling purity modulation while maintaining gate performance.
+To address time-dependent thermal noise, we use a thermodynamically consistent master equation that accurately captures the interplay between coherent dynamics and dissipative processes.
+Crucially, our formalism accounts for control-dependent dissipation, namely the fact that the external control field \( \varepsilon(t) \) alters not only the system’s unitary evolution but also the environment-induced dynamics by reshaping the instantaneous transition structure \cite{Dann2021quantumthermo,dann2022non}.
+For this task, we construct a new formulation that directly targets the equations of motion of quantum channels.
+This formalism is based on dynamical invariants or time-dependent constants of motion \cite{kaushal1993dynamical}.

-In the results to follow, we consider: (i) a single qubit with one ancilla, where the qubit is driven indirectly via the ancilla (a three-level realization), (ii) extensions to two and three ancillas, where added ancillas reduce the effective thermal sensitivity; and (iii) a direct-control, two-qubit entangling operation (C-iX), used as a baseline to examine temperature-dependent fidelity.
-The role of OCT in mitigating thermal noise is analyzed pointing to a mechanism of noise removal either to the ancilla domain or to the external bath.